anagolay-developer-hub/anagolay-developer-hub.github.io/docs/about/statement.md

         };
       };
       claim: {
-        /// Prev Sensio Statement id in case this statement is revoked or changed
+        /// Prev Anagolay Statement id in case this statement is revoked or changed
         prevId: SnGenericId;
         /// PoE id of the record in question.
         poeId: SnGenericId;